Dan Spielman

+Early life

 Spielman grew up with his younger sister in Beaumaris, Melbourne.
 Without formal acting training, Spielman has worked in theatre, television and film since graduating from high school in 1996 at St Michael's Grammar School, St Kilda, Victoria.

 Career

+In 2005, Spielman became one of the youngest members of the Sydney Theatre Company's ensemble, The Actors' Company.

 His television roles include Offspring and The Secret Life of Us.
 More recently he portrayed Ned Banks, the parental journalist brother of The Code's hacker Jesse Banks played by Ashley Zukerman.

 He has won and been nominated for many awards, including the Australian Film Institute Awards (AFI, now AACTA Awards).
 He was in the 2016 Australian mini-series, Deep Water set in Bondi, Sydney.

-Personal life

-In 2005, Spielman became one of the youngest members of the Sydney Theatre Company's ensemble, The Actors' Company.
-He married Australian actress Yael Stone in 2012 in New York City.
-In July 2017, Stone announced that her marriage had ended over a year before.
+In 2018, Spielman appeared in Channel 7 drama series Secret Bridesmaids' Business, in 2023 he appeared in Channel 10 crime series North Shore and Stan series Bad Behaviour, Spielman, in 2024 was named for the second series of Black Snow (TV series).
+On 14 January, Spielman was named in the cast for Paramount+ series Playing Gracie Darling.